Saxo Bank: 2010 allegations of misconduct

 In July 2010, the Danish watchdog Danish FSA released a series of reports citing allegations that Saxo Bank had failed to adequately protect investor interests.
 These reports were based on complaints from former clients and led to an investigation into the bank's anti-money laundering protocols.
-The investigation was sparked by a wave of negative media coverage, with Danish newspapers Dagbladet Børsen and EPN publishing articles accusing Saxo of misconduct, as alleged by former employees and clients.
-One notable accusation came in May 2010 from a Lebanese investor, who claimed their company lost DKK 20 million in four months due to unstable pricing and system interruptions on SaxoTrader.
-Saxo Bank denied the allegations, asserting that SaxoTrader maintained 100% uptime.
-Earlier, in April 2010, a Portuguese financial institution accused Saxo Bank of manipulating stock and currency prices, alleging a loss of €10 million due to these practices.
-In response, the FSA commissioned an independent investigation to determine whether Saxo Bank's manual and electronic trading practices adhered to its stated policies, including its Best Execution Policy.
-The investigation, carried out by international consulting firm Oliver Wyman, reportedly cost Saxo Bank millions.
-The findings, delayed by two months, were finally published on 29 November 2010.
+The investigation followed negative media coverage in Danish newspapers including Dagbladet Børsen and EPN, which published allegations by former employees and clients.
+One accusation came in May 2010 from a Lebanese investor, who claimed his company had lost DKK 20 million in four months because of unstable pricing and system interruptions on SaxoTrader.
+Saxo Bank denied the allegations and said SaxoTrader had maintained 100% uptime.
+Earlier, in April 2010, a Portuguese financial institution accused Saxo Bank of manipulating stock and currency prices and alleged a loss of €10 million.
+In response, the FSA commissioned an independent investigation into whether Saxo Bank's manual and electronic trading practices followed its stated policies, including its Best Execution Policy.
+The investigation was carried out by international consulting firm Oliver Wyman and reportedly cost Saxo Bank millions.
+The findings were published on 29 November 2010.
 The Oliver Wyman report concluded that Saxo Bank had not systematically mispriced manual orders or violated its trading policies.
 It also found no evidence of systematic unfair treatment of clients.
-As a result, the FSA decided not to pursue further action against Saxo Bank.
+The FSA decided not to pursue further action against Saxo Bank.

-Simultaneously, in June 2010, Saxo Bank filed lawsuits against two former clients, accusing them of making false allegations.
-Although Saxo Bank was cleared of all allegations, the Danish newspaper Berlingske Tidende characterized the controversy as a bitter conflict between the bank's founders, former employees, and disaffected clients, likely rooted in personal grievances or financial disputes.
+In June 2010, Saxo Bank filed lawsuits against two former clients, accusing them of making false allegations.
+Following the Oliver Wyman review, media reports described Saxo as having been cleared of market-manipulation allegations.
+The Danish newspaper Berlingske Tidende characterised the controversy as a bitter conflict involving the bank's founders, former employees and dissatisfied clients, possibly rooted in personal grievances or financial disputes.

 2011 DFSA Censure

-On 20 March 2011, the Dubai Financial Services Authority (DFSA) issued a formal censure against Saxo Bank Dubai Limited (SBDL) for multiple failings in its client onboarding processes.
-The DFSA's findings highlighted significant lapses in compliance with regulatory standards.
+On 20 March 2011, the Dubai Financial Services Authority (DFSA) issued a formal censure against Saxo Bank Dubai Limited (SBDL) for failures in its client onboarding and anti-money-laundering systems and controls.

 2012 Australian ASIC reprimands

 In 2012, the Australian Securities & Investments Commission (ASIC) reprimanded Saxo Bank for deficiencies in its risk management practices, just two days after the bank announced plans to expand its retail online trading operations in Australia.
 ASIC imposed additional licensing conditions on Saxo Bank's subsidiary, Saxo Capital Markets Australia, requiring the appointment of an independent expert to review its systems.
 The review aimed to address shortcomings in credit risk, client risk, and compliance risk management.
-ASIC Chairman Greg Medcraft stated that the additional conditions were necessary to ensure that risk management practices met the standards required by law.
-This action followed the sentencing of Russell Johnson, Director of Sonray Capital Markets—a white-label partner of Saxo Bank—to six and a half years in prison after his firm left debts totaling A$76 million.
+ASIC Chairman Greg Medcraft stated that the additional conditions were necessary to ensure that risk management practices met legal standards.
+The action followed the sentencing of Russell Johnson, director of Sonray Capital Markets, a white-label partner of Saxo Bank, to six and a half years in prison after his firm left debts totalling A$76 million.